runlevel5/ruby-journal-source/source/_posts/2013-09-23-how-to-track-changes-with-after-callbacks-in-rails-3-or-newer.markdown

 In our example above, we store the changing state of attribute `name` into `named_change` variable.
 The `yield` executes the `update` action.
 The changing state then can be referenced afterward and will send out notification if name is truly changed.

-The `around` callbacks are very powerful features of ActiveRecord.
+The `previous_changes` is convenient to tell if changes are made to attributes.
 I hope that you should take advantage of it more.
 See you in the next tutorial.